Man-shaa/inception/README.md

 - /home/msharifi/data/wordpress: WordPress site files

 ## ✅ Features
-Dedicated Docker network
+-Dedicated Docker network
-Automatic container restart in case of crash
+-Automatic container restart in case of crash
-Domain name configured as msharifi.42.fr
+-Domain name configured as msharifi.42.fr
-.env file to store environment variables
+-.env file to store environment variables
-Security: no plain-text passwords or hardcoded values in Dockerfiles Handwritten Dockerfiles for each service
+-Security: no plain-text passwords or hardcoded values in Dockerfiles -Handwritten Dockerfiles for each service
-Makefile at the root to build images via docker-compose.yml
+-Makefile at the root to build images via docker-compose.yml

 📁 project organization: